rafaelsampaio/ao-demo/README.md

 #Part 3 - AS3
 app-address   = ""        #Get this from Part 2 output
 app-node-ip   = ""        #Get this from Part 2 output
-app-tenant    = "AO-DEMO" #AS3 Tenant
-app-name      = "AO-DEMO" #AS3 Application
-app-node-port = "8000"
 ```

 ***Tip***: You can find other BIG-IP images using the command: